-There are many varying opinions in the strength training and conditioning world, but when it comes to off-season training development the strength and conditioning coaches with the most experience can agree on most main things.
+There are many varying opinions in the strength and conditioning world, but when it comes to off-season training program design, the coaches with the highest levels of experience can agree on most main things.

-Outside of the obvious things such as the training principals, which are deeply rooted in the scientific literature, there can be some grey area between coaches to where a certain coach’s perspective on the application of what is currently available in the research in combination with their own personal experiences differs from another.
+Outside of the obvious things such as the training principles we should all be aware of, which are deeply rooted in the scientific literature, there can be some grey area between coaches to where a certain coach’s perspective on the application of what is currently available in the research in combination with their own personal experiences differs from one another.

-The following 5 sections are the main mistakes I personally see trainers advocating on a yearly basis around the off-season.
+The following 5 sections are the main mistakes I personally see trainers advocating on a yearly basis around the off-season that need to die.

 #1.
 Too much mobility work